bootstrap-vue/bootstrap-vue/src/components/table/README.md

 begin with an underscore `'_'`).
 The stringification also, by default, includes any data not shown in the presented columns.

-With the default built-in filter function, The `filter` prop value can either be a string or a `RegExp` object (regular expressions should _not_ have the `/g` global flag set).
+With the default built-in filter function, the `filter` prop value can either be a string or a `RegExp` object (regular expressions should _not_ have the `/g` global flag set).

 If the stringified row contains the provided string value or matches the RegExp expression then it